 Can dogs eat rosemary essential oil?
-Yes, Dogs are able to consume rosemary essential oil.
-The oil is not toxic to them and will not cause any harm.
-The oil will help to improve their health overall and will help to keep them healthy.
+Surprise, surprise, the answer is still yes!
+The oil is not toxic to dogs.
+Actually, it will help to improve their health overall and will help to keep them healthy.
 The oil is also able to improve the health of their coat and skin, and keep them shiny.
-The oil is also able to kill fleas and ticks.
-This is a natural way to keep your pet safe from these pests.
-Give it a try and see the difference it makes in your dog’s life.

 Which Herbs are Good for Dogs to Ingest?
 Thyme, Oregano and More

-There are many herbs that are safe for dogs to consume.
-Some of these include: lavender, thyme, cilantro (the stems has chemicals that can be irritating if consumed in large quantities), and chamomile flowers.
+There are many herbs that are a-okay for doggos.
+Some of these include: lavender, thyme, cilantro (the stems have chemicals that can be irritating if consumed in large quantities), and chamomile flowers.
 Also, many dogs like basil (not too much, or it could cause kidney and liver damage), ginger, and mint.
 Each of these herbs has various health benefits for dogs.
 For example, lavender can help reduce anxiety, chamomile is a natural relaxant, ginger can help with digestion issues, and mint can freshen a pup’s breath.
-What’s more, oregano holds antimicrobial properties.
-Thus, you can safely add it to your hound’s daily dog food.
-It’s important to do your research before giving your dog any herbs and to make sure that the herb is not toxic to dogs.
-Consult with your veterinarian if you have any doubts about giving your dog herbs.
-Herbs that you should avoid giving your dog are garlic and onions, which are toxic to dogs, even if cooked.